 Our low-power launch site is near Butner, NC (it’s actually closer to Stem, NC) and is located in the Butner Beef Cattle Field Laboratory, affiliated with North Carolina State University.

-We are currently scheduling launches at the Butner site in the summer, when we do not have access to the Bayboro field, and in January, around the Astronomy Days exhibit in Raleigh.
+We are currently scheduling launches at the Butner site in the summer, when we do not have access to the Bayboro field, and after the Astronomy Days exhibit in Raleigh.

 One important rule, and this was the same rule we had at Whitakers: The launch field is the dining room for some very important research cows.
 Do not leave anything on the ground, metal, paper plastic, …. nothing.
 If you see anything on the ground that somebody else has left, pick it up and put it in your pocket.
 I’m very serious about this — we are going to leave this field immaculate or we may not get invited back.

 A porta-pottie is available on-site.
 Spectators are always welcome.

 Coming from the Chapel Hill/Durham area, take I-85 North past Falls lake and get off at Exit 189 at Butner.
 Go left on Gate 2 Road (back over I-85), which turns into Central Avenue in Butner, and follow it through town to a Y-intersection (Veazey Rd on left, Central Ave on the right).
 Take the right fork (Central Avenue) to 33rd Street.
 Turn left on 33rd Street for about 150 feet and immediately turn left again on Old Route 75/Butner Rd.
 Take the next right onto Range Road.
 After about 1 mile, you will come to an intersection with Roberts Chapel Road, where you will turn left into the Butner Beef Cattle Field Laboratory.